ImmortalDemonGod/RNA_PREDICT/docs/pipeline/integration/Integrated_RNA_3D_Prediction_Pipeline_Final_Comprehensive_Design.md

            └── Diffusion (LoRA optional) → final 3D coords
            └── (Optional) Energy Minimization → final polished coords

-	•	Stage A: Adjacency can come from “RFold” or any other 2D structure method.
+	•	Stage A: Adjacency can come from "RFold" or any other 2D structure method.
 Usually not backpropagated.
 	•	Stage B: TorsionBERT (LoRA) → angles.
 	•	Stage C (optional): Forward kinematics (MP-NeRF or standard NeRF) → partial 3D.
 	•	Stage D: Pairformer trunk (LoRA) → global pair embeddings.
-	•	Merger: Combines angles + adjacency + pair embeddings → final “latent” for diffusion.
+	•	Merger: Combines angles + adjacency + pair embeddings → final "latent" for diffusion.
-	•	Diffusion: Denoises random/noisy coords into final 3D.
+	•	Diffusion: Denoises random/noised coords into final 3D.
 Possibly partially or fully trained.
 	•	Energy Minimization: Polishing step with no direct gradient to the pipeline.

 ⸻

 2. Mandatory vs. Optional Steps
 	1. Mandatory:
 	•	TorsionBERT for angles (Stage B).
 	•	Pairformer for pair embeddings.
 	•	Unified Latent so that Diffusion sees both local + global constraints.
 	•	Diffusion to generate final 3D coordinates.
 	2. Strongly Recommended:
 	•	Adjacency from Stage A (or external) to feed TorsionBERT.
 	•	Energy Minimization at the end to correct small bond or steric issues.
 	3. Truly Optional:
 	•	Forward Kinematics (Stage C) if you want partial 3D from torsion angles.
 	•	MSA: if available.
 Otherwise, Pairformer can run single-sequence mode.
 	•	Templates: Could also be integrated but not mandatory.